enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 *	You can’t be less-restrictive than your parent’s security.
 *	The security is checked for the whole tree.
 The page and its parent and its parent and its parent...
 *	The folder structure does not matter other than the entity setup being in the same folder as the page

+## Horizontal/vertical tabs (section needs work)

+Have your page’s `Info` class implement the `TabModeOverrider` interface.
+Then implement the only method in that interface, `GetTabMode`, and return `TabMode.Horizontal`.